benjaminhpham/WEB103-Prework---Creatorverse/README.md

 ## Notes

-Encoutered difficulty making GIF video and embedding GIF file into Github.
+Encoutered difficulty creating a GIF video and embedding the GIF file into Github.
+Setting up and implement a `.env` file in a React Vite app is quite different from doing so in traditional create-react-app.

 ## License